Big tech cloud exit checklist

 • Prioritise data sovereignty: HR, healthcare, legal, anything that screams “breach me”.

-• Document every step—future you will be grateful.
+• Document every step.
+The future will be grateful.

 • Replace proprietary functions (e.g., AWS Lambda) with open equivalents.